-The goal of our project is to use smartphones and artificial intelligence to improve pain management for children having surgery.
-This is needed because some children still have a lot of pain even a year after surgery.
-The pain affects their daily life, and might cause them to return to hospital.
-A child’s pain is affected by many things, like their biological sex, anxiety, coping skills, pain level, and type of surgery.
+The goal of our project is to use smartphones and artificial intelligence to improve children’s recovery after surgery.
+This is needed because some children can still experience some discomfort or need pain medication for a long time after their surgery.
+This discomfort can affect their daily life, and might even cause them to return to the hospital.
+A child’s level of pain or discomfort is affected by many things, like their biological sex, anxiety, coping skills, and type of surgery.
 Importantly, some of these can be changed.

-We will collect data to identify patterns that predict which children 1) do well after surgery, so we can learn from them or 2) do not do well/have significant pain, so we can help sooner or even prevent it.
+We will collect data to identify patterns that predict which children 1) do well after surgery, so we can learn from them or 2) do not do well or experience a higher level of pain during their recovery, so we can help sooner or even prevent it.

 For this first piece, our goal is to design a simple, yet effective, tool to communicate risk information to families and clinicians.
 We will do so by working with a group of families and clinicians (for example, resident physicians, fellow physicians, and attending physicians, or nurse practitioners) to guide the design process.
 These groups will provide feedback on our design ideas repeatedly, until we have developed a user-friendly tool.
 The study will involve 3 focus group sessions (of 1.5 - 2 hours each).
 Participants can attend 1, 2, or all 3 of these sessions depending on their availability.
 Evaluation sessions (30 - 45 minutes) will be held for new participants who did not attend the previous groups.